The TYDE TeamMeet the people behind the project

 Self Advocate Consultants

-Shameera is twenty-one years old.
-She just finished her second year in the Steps Forward program at UBCO and she is looking forward to her third year this coming fall.
+Shameera is twenty-three years old.
+She just finished her fourth year in the Steps Forward Program at UBCO and she is looking forward to her fifth and final year this coming fall.

 I completed high school in 2016.
 In 2017, I spent a year at Kwantlen Polytechnic University in the APPD program.
 I am currently working at the Langley School Board Office.